Home Guides How to Choose an Interior Designer

 7. "Can you share references from 2-3 recent clients I can speak with?"

 A confident, reputable designer will provide references without hesitation.
-Ask the reference clients specifically: Was the final cost close to the quoted cost?
-Was the timeline reasonably accurate?
+Ask specifically: Was the final cost close to the quoted cost?
+Was the timeline accurate?
 Would you hire them again?

 8. "What happens if something isn't right after handover?"

 Post-completion support matters.
-Modular kitchen hinges, wardrobe soft-close mechanisms, false ceiling joints — these are the things that sometimes need attention 2-4 weeks after handover.
-A designer who offers a defined defect liability period (typically 6 months to 1 year) is telling you they stand behind their work.
+A designer who offers a defined defect liability period (typically 6 months to 1 year) stands behind their work.

 9. "Who will actually be at my site — you, or a supervisor?"